Referrer-based access control

 A referrer-based access control is a vulnerability found in web

-applications that use the HTTP Referer
+applications that use the HTTP Referer header for enforcing access

 control to sensitive data or functionality.
 Referrer-based access